phoreverpheebs/MakefileFun/README.md

 # Makefiles are fun

+*Note:* it turns out someone has already done most of this stuff in pure Make; the GNU Make Standard Library can be found [here](https://github.com/jgrahamc/gmsl).

 As I work on implementing a Turing machine in GNU's Make, I've been making little test files to work with and so why not put it into a seperate repository from the Turing machine.